Wildlife Center & Management Program

 Oftentimes, an animal does not actually need human intervention.
 If the animal in question does not have an obvious injury and can successfully evade capture, then we legally cannot intervene.
 Please be mindful that even an injured animal can harm you and be sure to always wear safety equipment if attempting to capture an animal yourself.
 Please call us for guidance regarding capturing an animal.
 If the animal is a baby, please follow the charts below to determine if the animal is actually in need of intervention.

 Is it okay to feed wildlife?

 No, you should never feed native wildlife.
 Feeding wildlife leads to the disruption of their natural behaviors and dependency on humans for food.
-This in turn becomes a dangerous situation for the animal as it puts them in harm's way (for example, feeding a pelican fish and then it getting entangled in fishing line.)
+This in turn becomes a dangerous situation for the animal as it puts them in harm's way (for example, feeding a fish to a pelican and then it becomes entangled.)
 Feeding wildlife can also result in a dangerous situation for humans.
-For example, feeding a gator (or the ducks, fish, and turtles) in a pond can lead to an imprinted alligator which is very dangerous for people.
+For example, feeding an alligator (or the ducks, fish, and turtles) in a pond can lead to an imprinted alligator, which is very dangerous for people.
 It is better for them to hunt naturally and eat their wild diet.

-Please see our Frequently Asked Questions (FAQ) Section on this page to answer more specific questions about our program and wild animal behaviors.
-If you cannot find the information you seek here please email Melissa Vinson.
+Please see our Frequently Asked Questions (FAQs) Section on this page to answer more specific questions about our program and wild animal behaviors.
+If you cannot find the information you seek there please email Melissa Vinson.

 - There are baby animals in my yard, but I have cats.
 Can you come get the babies?

 No, we ask that you keep all domestic animals away from native wildlife as this is their home.
 Please keep cats and dogs inside.
 We do not want to kidnap a baby animal from its mother due to the risk of it potentially becoming injured.